 Cleaning before increasing capacity or re-opening

-Organisations should ensure that any site or location that has been closed or kept partially open during the coronavirus outbreak, is assessed and appropriate steps taken to prepare for restart or ongoing operation.
+Operators should ensure that any site or location that has been closed or kept partially open during the coronavirus outbreak, is assessed and appropriate steps taken to prepare for restart or ongoing operation.

-Organisations should consider health and safety and other legal obligations which might include:
+Operators should consider health and safety and other legal obligations which might include:

 - Conducting a working environment assessment for all sites that have been closed, before restarting work